HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 There should be one function for every possible argument type.

-These functions should not throw any errors, as that is the job of the Haxe compiler on typed metadata.
-Instead `null` is returned if the argument doesn't exist or match the desired type.
+These functions should not throw any errors; that is the job of the Haxe compiler on typed metadata.
+Instead `null` is returned if the argument doesn't exist or doesn't match the desired type.
 Technically, these could also be used on untyped metadata.

 ### Function Type Struct